Felipe8581/GamingTweaks/README.md

 ![post](/img/folder.png)

 ## Custom ISOs
 This is such a important move, will make `50%` of work done.
 Choose your ISO wisely.
-Removing/stripping too much cause more issues and incompatibility and doesnt help with performance or speed, i blindly trust those ISO community creators because they have much experience
+Removing/stripping too much cause more issues and incompatibility and doesnt help with performance or speed, i blindly trust that specific ISO community because they have much experience

-[*Learn more about them in Revision discord*](https://discordapp.com/invite/CCxWegZ)

-[Get your Revision windows here](https://www.revi.cc/revios/download) <br/>
+[*Learn more about them in Revision discord*](https://discordapp.com/invite/CCxWegZ) [Get your Revision windows here](https://www.revi.cc/revios/download) <br/>

 ## Windows Timers